 2013 – New Partnership Community – Phase 3: Multiplication/Replication

 Given the remarkable progress of our partners in Embarcadero, we invited them to join us as we traveled to a new village, roughly 4 hours into the interior of Honduras to initiate a partnership with the village of Matagua in the Department of Yoro.
 Led primarily by our liaison, Engineer Sarahi Zeron, we have visited the village of Matagua twice.
 They have focused their efforts on leadership and organizing so they too can work as a community to bring about the desired improvements needed in their village.

 2014 – Learning about Composting Latrines

-In January, a Jewell team travels to Matagua.
-The team will join villagers to build a model “Sanitario Seco.”
-The residents will consider whether these composting latrines will help their community reach its sustainability goals.
+In January, a Jewell team traveled to Matagua.
+The team joined villagers to build a model “Sanitario Seco.”
+The residents determined these composting latrines would help their community reach its sustainability goals.